M4sterMoroni/Opsfleet-technical/Design/README.md

     *   **AWS Config**: Enable in all accounts to continuously monitor and record resource configurations.
 Use conformance packs for compliance checking.
 Send data to the Log Archive and Security Tooling accounts.
     *   **Runtime Security Monitoring**: For EKS nodes and container workloads (e.g., GuardDuty for EKS, Falco).
     *   **SIEM Integration**: Forward relevant logs (CloudTrail, CloudWatch, VPC Flow Logs, GuardDuty/Security Hub findings, application security logs) from the Log Archive account to a SIEM (e.g., Amazon OpenSearch Service, Splunk) for advanced threat hunting and correlation.
+    *   **Proactive Operational Insights with AIOps**: Enable **Amazon DevOps Guru** to automatically detect operational anomalies and provide actionable recommendations, integrating its findings into the overall monitoring and alerting strategy.
     *   **Incident Response Plan**: Develop and regularly test an incident response plan.
 *   **Logging & Monitoring (Comprehensive & Centralized)**:
     *   **AWS CloudTrail**: Enabled in all accounts, logging to the central Log Archive S3 bucket with integrity validation.